rabbitmq/cluster-operator/docs/proposals/20200408-tls-support-amqp.md

 Given I have a KSM environment
 And a certificate manager is provisioned in the cluster with an appropriate CA And I deploy the RabbitMQ operator
-And I request a new RabbitMQCluster with TLS enabled When I send an AMPQ message over TLS (default port 5671) Then my message is succesfully stored on a queue in the RabbitMQ broker And I can retrieve that message over the same port
+And I request a new Cluster with TLS enabled
+When I send an AMPQ message over TLS (default port 5671) Then my message is succesfully stored on a queue in the RabbitMQ broker And I can retrieve that message over the same port